hackerb9/tokenize/README.md

-# m100-tokenize
+# Model 100 Tokenizer

 A tokenizer for TRS-80 Model 100 (AKA "M100") BASIC language.
 Converts `.DO` files to `.BA`.

     tokenize FOO.DO FOO.BA

-Although, the documentation will refers to the "Model 100", this program also works for the Tandy 102, Tandy 200, Kyocera Kyotronic-85, and Olivetti M10, which all have [identical tokenization](http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file).
+Although, this documentation refers to the "Model 100", this program also works for the Tandy 102, Tandy 200, Kyocera Kyotronic-85, and Olivetti M10, which all have [identical tokenization](http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file).

 _This does not work for the NEC PC-8201/8201A/8300 whose N82 BASIC has